input-output-hk/marlowe/docs/tutorial-v1.3/differences.md

 type IdChoice = (Integer, Person)
 ```

-This has the effect that each participant can respond separately to a `Choice`.
+This has the effect that a contract can potentially allow different participants to respond differently to a `Choice`.
 Values of choices can still be observed by using the following observations:

 ```haskell